hyder8891/meditriage-ai/BRAIN-implementation.md

 ## Vision Statement

 BRAIN is an advanced medical AI system that combines multiple data sources, machine learning models, and continuous learning mechanisms to provide evidence-based clinical decision support.
-It serves as the "intelligent core" of MediTriage AI Pro, processing medical information through interconnected knowledge systems and learning from every interaction.
+It serves as the "intelligent core" of My Doctor, processing medical information through interconnected knowledge systems and learning from every interaction.

 ## System Architecture